≡ Menu

 Types of Flea and Tick Treatments Available to Buy

 This means that all flea treatment options work similarly.
 However, they differ regarding effectiveness and longevity.
-Here are some options to choose from:
+Here are some alternatives to choose from:

 1. Spot-on Treatments

-This treatment comes in a small bottle which contains a concentrated liquid that you have to apply to the back of your kitty’s neck.
+This treatment comes in a small bottle containing a concentrated liquid to apply to the back of your kitty’s neck.

 The medicine starts working within 24-48 hours by dissipating into the natural oils on your cat’s skin.
 This kills the fleas in some time and even prevents new generations from developing for the next few days.